McDonnell Douglas F/A-18 Hornet: Combat operations

 Both U.S. Navy F/A-18A/C models and Marine F/A-18A/C/D models were used continuously in Operation Southern Watch and over Bosnia and Kosovo in the 1990s.
 U.S. Navy Hornets flew during Operation Enduring Freedom in 2001 from carriers operating in the North Arabian Sea.
 Both the F/A-18A/C and newer F/A-18E/F variants were used during Operation Iraqi Freedom in 2003, operating from aircraft carriers as well from an air base in Kuwait.
 Later in the conflict USMC A+, C, and primarily D models operated from bases within Iraq.

 An F/A-18C was accidentally downed in a friendly fire incident by a Patriot missile when a pilot tried to evade two missiles fired at his plane and crashed.
 Two others collided over Iraq in May 2005.

 The last operational deployment of the F/A-18C Hornet in U.S. Navy service was aboard the and ended on 12 March 2018.
 The aircraft briefly went back to sea for routine carrier qualifications in October, but it was retired from active Navy service on 1 February 2019.
 The type continued to be used by reserve units, primarily for adversary training.
 The actual final Navy F/A-18C operational flight occurred on 2 October 2019.

 As of 2024, The United States Marine Corps operated a fleet of 179 F/A-18C and D Hornets, with plans to keep them operational with upgraded radars and electronics until 2030, when they are scheduled to be fully replaced by the Lockheed Martin F-35 Lightning II.

+On 25 March 2026, during the ongoing 2026 Iran war, Iran’s Islamic Revolutionary Guard Corps (IRGC) claimed to have shot down a U.S. F-18 near Chabahar in Sistan and Baluchestan province.
+However, the U.S. Central Command (CENTCOM) formally rejected this claim, calling it "false" and stating no U.S. aircraft were downed.
+Iranian state media, including Press TV, released alleged video footage on 25-26 March 2026, showing an aircraft being struck, claiming it was an F-18 hit by a new "advanced air defense network".
+Neutral source suggest that the F-18 was hit but was not shot down.
+It is not clear whether it was a U.S. Marine F/A-18 Hornet or a U.S. Navy F/A-18 Super Hornet.